 Only View Useful Data

 A common mistake many folks make is accessing all the data at once.
 You don’t go to a Niagara Falls for a glass of water.
 Similarly, you shouldn’t use the default Google Analytics dashboard to try to isolate the Event data you want to analyze.
 You can create Google Analytics Custom Dashboards to focus the data down to just the information you’d like to see.
-If you are running a WordPress website, third party tools like Click Ranger Pro can achieve the same effect right on your website.
 Keep all the shiny, peripheral distractions to a minimum.

 The simple formula for Event tracking success is knowing what data to track, then isolating that data for review.
 Once that is set up, you can evaluate your goal and make informed decisions on how to improve design, UX, and flow to maximize your success.